top of page

 Frequently asked questions

-How large will NatWest's wealth management business be after completion?
+How big will NatWest's wealth management business be after completion?

 • The combined private banking and wealth management division will oversee £127bn in assets under management and administration, with total customer assets and liabilities of £188bn.